CraryPrimitiveMan/awesome-with-star/awesome/pmuens_awesome-serverless.md

 - [Serverless computing with Azure functions](http://www.hanselman.com/blog/WhatIsServerlessComputingExploringAzureFunctions.aspx) - Introduction to serverless computing with the help of Azure functions.
 - [Autodesks sample serverless architecture](https://www.infoq.com/news/2016/08/serverless-autodesk) - A Sample Serverless Microservice Architecture from Autodesk.
 - [Understanding the serverless trend](http://www.techrepublic.com/article/aws-vs-microsoft-azure-understanding-the-serverless-application-trend) - Blog post which outlines what the serverless trend is all about.
-- [Architecture code patterns](http://blog.serverless.com/serverless-architecture-code-patterns/) - Different serverless arhcitectural code patterns explained.
+- [Architecture code patterns](http://blog.serverless.com/serverless-architecture-code-patterns/) - Different serverless architectural code patterns explained.
 - [Serverless without the framework](https://serverlesscode.com/post/serverless-without-the-framework/) - Blog post which explains why you should learn the fundamentals before using the framework.
 - [Local Serverless development](http://blog.gorillastack.com/serverless-framework-local-development-environments) - Tutorial how you can develop offline with Serverless (v0.5).
 - [Serverless and JAM](https://www.netlify.com/blog/2016/09/15/serverless-jam---a-serverless-framework-tutorial/) - Tutorial on how to use Serverless with the JAMstack.